 Communicate mostly by text?
-ChatSIM is a super-cheap way to make that happen.
-The base plan costs $15 per year and comes with unlimited texts and emojis anywhere in the world.
+ChatSIM is super-cheap way to make that happen.
+The base plan costs $10 per month and comes with unlimited texts and emojis anywhere in the world.
 You can also purchase multimedia credits to cover photos, videos, and calls, ranging from $15 to $60 each.

-You can bring your own phone or buy a phone through Simple Mobile, and then sign up for a $60/month plan with unlimited 4G LTE data.
+You can bring your own phone or buy a phone through Simple Mobile, and then sign up for a $50/month plan with unlimited 4G LTE data.
 Don’t need the data?
-Keep it simple with a $25/month unlimited talk and text plan.
+Keep it simple with a $25/month unlimited talk and text plan (plus 1GB of data).